Signs and symptoms of HIV/AIDS: Pulmonary

 Pneumocystis pneumonia (PCP) (originally known as Pneumocystis carinii pneumonia) is relatively rare in healthy, immunocompetent people, but common among HIV-infected individuals.
 It is caused by Pneumocystis jirovecii.

-Before the advent of effective diagnosis, treatment and routine prophylaxis in Western countries, it was a common immediate cause of death.
-In developing countries, it is still one of the first indications of AIDS in untested individuals, although it does not generally occur unless the CD4 count is less than 200 cells per µL of blood.
+Before the advent of effective diagnosis, treatment, and routine prophylaxis in Western countries, it was a common immediate cause of death.
+In developing countries, it is still one of the first indications of AIDS in untested individuals, although it does not generally occur unless the CD4 count is less than 200 cells per μL of blood.

-Tuberculosis (TB) is unique among infections associated with HIV because it is transmissible to immunocompetent people via the respiratory route, and is not easily treatable once identified.
+Tuberculosis (TB) is unique among infections associated with HIV because it is transmissible to immunocompetent people via the respiratory route, and it is not easily treatable once identified.
 Multidrug resistance is a serious problem.
 Tuberculosis with HIV co-infection (TB/HIV) is a major world health problem according to the World Health Organization: in 2007, 456,000 deaths among incident TB cases were HIV-positive, a third of all TB deaths and nearly a quarter of the estimated 2 million HIV deaths in that year.
 Even though its incidence has declined because of the use of directly observed therapy and other improved practices in Western countries, this is not the case in developing countries where HIV is most prevalent.
-In early-stage HIV infection (CD4 count >300 cells per µL), TB typically presents as a pulmonary disease.
+In early-stage HIV infection (CD4 count >300 cells per μL), TB typically presents as a pulmonary disease.
 In advanced HIV infection, TB often presents atypically with extrapulmonary (systemic) disease a common feature.
 Symptoms are usually constitutional and are not localized to one particular site, often affecting bone marrow, bone, urinary and gastrointestinal tracts, liver, regional lymph nodes, and the central nervous system.

 Gastrointestinal

 Esophagitis is an inflammation of the lining of the lower end of the esophagus (gullet or swallowing tube leading to the stomach).
 In HIV-infected individuals, this is normally due to fungal (candidiasis) or viral (herpes simplex-1 or cytomegalovirus) infections.
 In rare cases, it could be due to mycobacteria.

 Unexplained chronic diarrhea in HIV infection is due to many possible causes, including common bacterial (Salmonella, Shigella, Listeria or Campylobacter) and parasitic infections; and uncommon opportunistic infections such as cryptosporidiosis, microsporidiosis, Mycobacterium avium complex (MAC) and viruses, astrovirus, adenovirus, rotavirus and cytomegalovirus, (the latter as a course of colitis).

 In some cases, diarrhea may be a side effect of several drugs used to treat HIV, or it may simply accompany HIV infection, particularly during primary HIV infection.
-It may also be a side effect of antibiotics used to treat bacterial causes of diarrhea (common for Clostridium difficile).
-In the later stages of HIV infection, diarrhea is thought to be a reflection of changes in the way the intestinal tract absorbs nutrients, and may be an important component of HIV-related wasting.
+It may also be a side effect of antibiotics used to treat bacterial causes of diarrhea (common for Clostridioides difficile).
+In the later stages of HIV infection, diarrhea is thought to be a reflection of changes in the way the intestinal tract absorbs nutrients and may be an important component of HIV-related wasting.